burstein-lab/famus/README.md

 ### Downloading pre-trained models

-If you plan on using the pre-trained models, you will need to download them from Zenodo.
+If you plan on using the pre-trained models, you will need to download them from Zenodo (https://zenodo.org/uploads/14941373).

-To download model data from Zenodo, run the following command: `bash download_model_data.bash`
+To download all model data from Zenodo, run the following command: `bash download_model_data.bash`.
+ - Alternatively you can manually download only the TAR files for the models you are interested in and place them in the top level of the repository.

 To extract the pre-trained models, run the following command: `bash extract_model_data.bash`